Put The Kettle On! These Teas Actually Help Beat PMS

 So take a break and brew up one of these delicious blends to help combat those pesky premenstrual symptoms…

-Ginger has been found to be as effective as ibuprofen in treating period pain.
-A small study in 2013 found that in 82.85% of respondents, ginger relieved pain and nausea.
-You can make ginger tea easily yourself by steeping fresh ginger in hot water.
-If you don’t like the taste of ginger, soak a towel in hot ginger tea and hold over your tummy for the same benefit.
+Ginger has been found to be as effective as ibuprofen in treating period pain with studies showing it relieves both pain and nausea.
+We love Ace Tea’s fiery ginger green tea!
+If you don’t like the taste of ginger though, just soak a towel in hot ginger tea and hold over your tummy for the same benefit.

 Banish that dread bloat with a cup of peppermint tea.
 It also soothes the tummy and helps with any unwanted gassiness (is it ever wanted?).
 It’s also great for an IBS issues.
-One of our faves is Heather’s Tummy Teas – the peppermint contained is medicinal strength so will definitely help with any tummy troubles when your period hits.
+One of our faves is Yuyo’s Yerba Mint – the peppermint will help soothe tummy troubles when your period hits.

 Green tea has numerous health benefits but did you know it can help with PMS-pimple outbreaks?
 It’s all thanks to the antioxidant cathechin EGCG, which is a great anti-inflammatory.
 As well as sipping on green tea throughout the day, you can also dab wet teabags onto the affected areas.
-Twinings do a great range of green teas, available in various flavours including lemon and honey and mint.
+Your Tea do an amazing range!